mapsteps/ultimate-dashboard/readme.txt

 10. Modules Screen

 == Changelog ==
+= 3.5 | August 10, 2021 =
+* New: Change WordPress' Howdy text
+* New: Change WordPress login URL
+* New: Redirect yoursite.com/wp-admin/ for non logged-in users
+* New: Login Redirect feature
+* Tweak: Show review notice only to admins
+* Tweak: New tabbed layout on Settings page
+* Fixed: Some 3rd party menu items did not appear in the Admin Menu Editor
+* Fixed: Some 3rd party menu items did not appear in the Admin Bar Editor
+* Fixed: Only load FontAwesome in the WordPress admin if an admin page exists
+* Fixed: Settings link on the plugin screen links to non-existent page
-= 3.4.1 | July 26, 2021 =
+* Fixed: Remove data on uninstall on multisite installations = 3.4.1 | July 26, 2021 =
 * Fixed: Welcome panel cannot be removed
 = 3.4 | June 22, 2021 =